CS2103AUG2016-W11-C1/main/doc/UserGuide.md

 #### Alias

 Ever felt that the command `tomorrow` is too long to type?
 Or if you have a better name for a command?
-Well the `alias` command allows you to create aliases for your command.
-Do note that creating aliases does not remove the original command word, but rather you are able to alternate between both.
+Well, the `alias` command allows you to create aliases for commands.
+Do note that creating aliases does not remove the original command word, but rather you can alternate between both.
 Note that the alias has to be a single word consisting of only alphabets and numbers.

 *Format:*